Clear and Present Danger (film): Plot

-Escobedo, blamed for the attack, organizes a meeting with the other Cartel heads.
-RECIPROCITY discovers this and launches an airstrike on the meeting location.
-Escobedo and Cortez, en route to the gathering, barely escape unscathed.
-Cortez learns Americans were responsible and brokers a deal with Cutter: Cortez will kill Escobedo to assume leadership, then will reduce drug shipments to the U.S. and allow American law enforcement to make regular arrests to influence public opinion that the United States is winning the drug war.
-In exchange, Cortez wants the location of RECIPROCITY and all CIA support eliminated to establish his position within the Cartel.
-Cutter accepts Cortez's deal, then strands Clark's team, who are overwhelmed by Cortez's mercenaries in the jungle.
+Blamed for the attack, Escobedo organizes a meeting with the other Cartel heads.
+RECIPROCITY discovers this and launches an airstrike on their gathering, though Escobedo and Cortez, en route, barely escape unscathed.
+Cortez learns Americans were responsible and brokers a deal with Cutter: Cortez will kill Escobedo to assume leadership, then will reduce drug shipments to the U.S. and allow American law enforcement to make regular arrests to influence public opinion on the United States' declared war on drugs.
+As part of the exchange, Cortez wants the location of RECIPROCITY disclosed to him and all CIA support to RECIPROCITY eliminated.
+Clark's team is stranded when Cutter accepts Cortez's deal, and are overwhelmed by Cortez's mercenaries in the jungle.

-Unbeknownst to Cutter, U.S. surveillance monitored his conversation with Cortez.
-Ryan accesses Ritter's computer and obtains evidence regarding the illegal Colombian operations.
-Ritter, however, warns Ryan that because he obtained funding for the operation, Congress will hold Ryan solely responsible, whereas Ritter and Cutter have been granted President Bennett's pre-emptive pardons from any wrongdoing.
-Greer finally dies from his illness and after his funeral, Ryan flies to Bogota to seek out Clark, unaware Cutter and Ritter have falsely told Clark that Ryan betrayed RECIPROCITY.
-Ryan and Clark team up after Clark realizes Ritter and Cutter deceived them both.
+U.S. surveillance monitored Cutter's conversation with Cortez unbeknownst to him and Ryan accesses Ritter's computer to obtain evidence regarding the illegal Colombian operations.
+Ritter, however, warns Ryan that because he secured funding for the operation, Congress will hold Ryan solely responsible, revealing that he and Cutter have been granted pre-emptive pardons by President Bennett for any wrongdoing.
+Greer succumbs to his illness and Ryan flies to Bogota after the funeral to seek out Clark, unaware that Cutter and Ritter have led Clark to believe that Ryan betrayed RECIPROCITY.
+Clark captures Ryan, but teams up with him when he realizes Ritter and Cutter played them both.

-Ryan and Clark procure a helicopter and fly to RECIPROCITY's last known position.
-They find team sniper Chavez, who reports that most members were killed; Captain Ramirez and one remaining squad member were captured.
-Ryan meets with Escobedo and informs him of Cortez's deception, while Clark simultaneously commences rescuing his men who are being held captive in a coffee facility fronting Escobedo's cocaine operation.
+Ryan and Clark procure a helicopter and fly to RECIPROCITY's last known position, where they find team sniper Chavez, who reports that most of the other team members were killed, and learn Captain Ramirez and one remaining squad member were captured.
+Ryan meets with Escobedo and informs him of Cortez's deception, while Clark simultaneously commences the rescue of his men who are being held captive in a coffee facility fronting Escobedo's cocaine operation.
 Escobedo confronts Cortez but is killed by Cortez's associate.
-Ryan narrowly escapes with Clark and the freed prisoners.
-Chavez kills Cortez during the escape, saving Ryan.
-Back in the United States, Ryan confronts President Bennett and refuses to help cover up the conspiracy.
-He testifies before the Congressional Oversight Committee about the recent events.
+Chavez kills Cortez during the escape, and Ryan narrowly escapes along with Clark and the freed prisoners.

+Back in the United States, Ryan refuses President Bennett's request to help cover up the conspiracy and instead testifies before the House Oversight Committee about the recent events.